austine-jr/austine-jr/README.md

 - Opportunities to collaborate on beginner-friendly open-source projects.
 - Mentorship or advice from experienced developers in the industry.

-## 📜 License
-This profile and the code in the repositories are licensed under the MIT licence.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=austine-jr)](https://github.com/anuraghazra/github-readme-stats)